404-group-does-not-exist/client_proof_of_concept/README.md

-# Wifiology Client Proof of Concept
+# Wifiology Listener Node
 ## Current Status

 * Build Status: [![Build Status](https://travis-ci.org/404-group-does-not-exist/client_proof_of_concept.svg?branch=master)](https://travis-ci.org/404-group-does-not-exist/client_proof_of_concept)

-## Background

 ## High Level

-The wifiology proof of concept uses an 802.11 wireless adapter to listen for wireless traffic, which it aggregates into statistical data about the amount of traffic present in the current location.
+The wifiology listener node uses an 802.11 wireless adapter to listen for wireless traffic, which it aggregates into statistical data about the amount of traffic present in the current location.
 The adapter is used to listen for beacons for access points (APs) active near by to the system running the Wifiology client.
 After a suitable number of 802.11 beacon frames have been captured, the client software scans channel by channel for seen APs for a set amount